tektutor/openshift-nov-2022/Day1/README.md

 # Day 1 ( 4 Hours )

 ## What is Hypervisor ?
-- is a general reffered to the Virtualization Technology
+- is a technical term that reffs to the Virtualization Technology
 - allows running many Operating Systems side by side on the same Desktop/Laptop/Workstation/Server
 - many OS can actively run on the same machine
 - Processors